 The calculation of capital employed is taken from the sum of deposits less withdrawals. (i.e. funds added minus funds withdrawn), on a cumulative basis.
 However, after making a profit many users will start to withdraw more than they have deposited.
 When this happens, to avoid using a negative figure, we change the formula to use the sum of deposits, less withdrawals plus the NetGains.

 We then annualise the rate of return for each period in the series:

 The more frequently you add or withdraw credit from the platform, the more periods you will have in your series.
-This addition to the formula improves the accuracy of how we track the capital employed.
-We also take a weighted average of the annualised rate of returns against the number of days so that longer periods of consistency weigh heavier in the formula than single days of unusually high losses or gains.
+This improves the accuracy of how we track the capital employed.
+We also take a time-weighted average of the annualised rate of returns against the capital employed, so that longer periods of consistency weigh heavier in the formula than single days of unusually high losses or gains.

 This method considers the following:

 - It is based on historic data

 - Defaults are discounted according to their probable loss